A History of Solar Activity over Millennia: The Proxy Method of Past Solar-Activity Reconstruction

 By means of measuring the abundance of relatively short-lived cosmogenic isotopes in meteorites, which fell through the ages, one can evaluate the variability of the CR flux, since the production of cosmogenic isotopes ceases after the fall of the meteorite.
-A nearly ideal isotope for studying centurial-scale variability is $^{44}$Ti with a half-life of 59.2$\pm$0.6~yr (a lifetime of about 85~years).
+A nearly ideal isotope for studying centurial-scale variability is \super{44}Ti with a half-life of 59.2~\textpm~0.6~yr (a lifetime of about 85~years).
 The isotope is produced in nuclear interactions of energetic CR with nuclei of iron and nickel in the body of a meteorite \citep{bonino95, taricco06}.
-Because of its mean life, $^{44}$Ti is relatively insensitive to variations in cosmic-ray flux on decade (11-year Schwabe cycle) or shorter timescales, but is very sensitive to the level of CR flux and its variations on a centurial scale.
-Using a full model of $^{44}$Ti production in a stony meteorite \citep{michel98} and data on the measured activity of cosmogenic isotope $^{44}$Ti in meteorites, which fell during the past 235~years \citep{taricco06}, \citet{usoskin_Ti_06} tested, in a straightforward manner, several recent reconstructions of heliospheric activity after the Maunder minimum.
-First, the expected $^{44}$Ti activity has been calculated from the reconstructed series of the modulation potential, and then compared with the results of actual measurements (see Figure~\ref{Fig:Ti}).
-It has been shown that $^{44}$Ti data can distinguish between various reconstructions of past solar activity, allowing unrealistic models to be ruled out.
-Presently, the Torino group \citep{taricco08} is working hard on improving the quality of $^{44}$Ti measurements in meteorites, reducing the error bars in Figure~\ref{Fig:Ti}, which will allow for more precise estimates in the near future.
+Because of its mean life, \super{44}Ti is relatively insensitive to variations in cosmic-ray flux on decade (11-year Schwabe cycle) or shorter timescales, but is very sensitive to the level of CR flux and its variations on a centurial scale.
+Using a full model of \super{44}Ti production in a stony meteorite \citep{michel98} and data on the measured activity of cosmogenic isotope \super{44}Ti in meteorites, which fell during the past 235~years \citep{taricco06}, \citet{usoskin_Ti_06} tested, in a straightforward manner, several recent reconstructions of heliospheric activity after the Maunder minimum.
+First, the expected \super{44}Ti activity has been calculated from the reconstructed series of the modulation potential, and then compared with the results of actual measurements (see Figure~\ref{Fig:Ti}).
+It has been shown that \super{44}Ti data can distinguish between various reconstructions of past solar activity, allowing unrealistic models to be ruled out.
+Since the life-time of the \super{44}Ti is much longer than the 11-year cycle, this method does not allow for the reconstruction of solar/heliospheric activity, but it serves as a direct way to test existing reconstructions independently.
+Most of the reconstructions appear consistent with the measured \super{44}Ti activity in meteorites, including the last decades, thus validating their veracity.
+The only apparently-inconsistent model is the one by \citet{muscheler_Nat_05}, which is based on erroneous normalization \citep[as discussed in][]{solanki_Nat_05}.
+In particular, the \super{44}Ti data confirms significant secular variations of the solar magnetic flux during the last century \citep[cf.][]{lockwood99, solanki00, wang05}.